Our Calibration Methodology

 The Final Verdict

-The final score out of 100 is a direct mathematical result of the 30 calibrated metrics.
-Our reviewers cannot independently alter the final score; they must justify their scores within the granular 30-point matrix.
-This eliminates bias and guarantees that when you see a "92" on The Calibrated Verdict, you know exactly how it was achieved.
+The final score out of 100 is a structured aggregate of the 30 calibrated metrics.
+Our reviewers must justify their opinions within the granular 30-point matrix.
+This grounds our critiques and guarantees that when you see a "92" on The Calibrated Verdict, you know exactly what led to that conclusion.